-These tips have been contributed by members of our online community.
-We hope they will give you some ideas to try, but if you need further help why not post a question to the community or talk to one of our community advisors.
+These tips are from members of our online community.
+We hope they will give you some ideas to try, but if you need further help why not post a question to the community or talk to one of our community advisers.

 Days out for disabled adults and young people